-Hennepin Youth Sports Grant
+Hennepin Youth Sports Program Grant

-All awards are reimbursement to be paid after completion of the facility or purchase of the equipment.
+All awards are for reimbursement to be paid after completion of the facility or purchase of the equipment.
 Award recipients will submit reimbursement payment paperwork according to processing guidelines provided after the awards are announced.
 Hennepin County will reimburse the local government unit once this paperwork is processed.